 Insulated: Yes (40g & 60g PrimaLoft)

-What we like: Just-right warmth, stretchy and comfortable fit, and a great price.
+What we like: Just-right warmth, stretchy and comfortable fit, and great price.

-What we don’t: Bibs are prone to showing wear over time.
+What we don’t: Prone to showing wear over time.

 See the Men's Helly Hansen Legendary Bib See the Women's HH Legendary Bib